fraterrisus/walkthroughs/aethus/items.md

 You can spend all the credits you want acquiring custom suit colors for Maeve and Roland, although you'll also find many more as you explore the world.
 None of them do you any good unless you build this Kiosk, though.

-The ability to turn on/off picking up certain objects is kind of handy if you decide that Deepstone (or whatever) just isn't worth collecting any more.
+The ability to turn on/off picking up certain objects is kind of handy if you decide that Regolith / Sandstone / Deepstone / Lavastone just isn't worth collecting any more.

 {% endaethusitem %}
 {% aethusitem 'Dead Amber' %}

-*Where:* Mined from Wormwood Nodes on infected trees around **Facilty Theta**.
+*Where:* Mined from Wormwood Nodes on infected trees around Theta.

 Gemstones(...?) are for selling ($2000).